-Geostatistical Modeling is a powerful tool to study geological structure by providing information about continuity of subsurface strata and location of high permeability conduits.
-It is also applicable in the reproduction of representative hydraulic conductivity values throughout the site.
+Geostatistical Modeling is a powerful tool in studying geological structure by providing information about continuity of subsurface strata and location of high permeability conduits.
+It is also applicable in reproduction of representative hydraulic conductivity values throughout the site.

 Geostatistical analysis can be used to delineate contaminant source zone and gives an estimate of plume size.
 The model of contaminant source zone can be successfully improved by incorporating some secondary information such as geological structure.
 This secondary information can be any property which is some how quantifiable.
-Indicating directions of maximum likelihood for contamination and lateral and vertical extent of NAPL plume, the model can be used in sampling optimization programs.
+Indicating directions of maximum likelihood for contamination and lateral and vertical extent of NAPL plume, the model can be used in sampling optimization programs, when the site is subject to additional sampling.